joohanna/PythonCourse/README.md

 #The script should read a file and calculate the average lifetime and standard deviation of a hydrogenbond contact.

 1. Read file #list with file names for dynamical propagation of contacts which the program should calculate lifetime for.
+1.a Also open a residue libary file that contains the correct residues names.

 2. While iterating over this list of filenames:

-a.
-Open the file #each row in the file contains the number 1 (the contact is present at that frame number) or 0 (the contact is not present at that frame number)
+2.a.
+Open the file #each row in the file contains the number 1 (the contact is present at that frame number) or 0 (the contact is not present a that frame number)
-b.
-Save the rows in an array #contactPropagation
+2.b.
+Save the rows in an array #contactPropagation 2.c.
-c.
 Iterate over that array to generate a list of lifetimes

 c.i.
 If the array[i]=1 -> lifetime+=1 #update a variable called lifetime